blockbridge/blockbridge-kb/guide/vmware/index.md

 through.
 Many applications do not handle out-of-space particularly well, so this option can be a lifesaver.
 Documents from VMware refer to this as the "thin provisioning stun" feature.
-It's **enabled** by default, with Disk.ReturnCCForNoSpace = 0.
-Somewhat confusingly, this "0" setting instructs VMware to NOT return an error (a SCSI CHECK CONDITION) when it runs out of space.
+It's **enabled** by default, with **Disk.ReturnCCForNoSpace = 0**.
+Somewhat confusingly, this "0" setting instructs VMware to *not* return an error (a SCSI CHECK CONDITION) when it runs out of space.
 We recommend that you leave this set to 0, allowing it to pause the VMs.

 {% include img.html align="center" max-width="90%" file="image30.jpg"